What is data mining? Analysis methods for big data

 Data mining methods

-• Regression analysis: regression analyses help create models that explain dependent variables through various independent variables.
+• Regression analysis: Regression analyses help create models that explain dependent variables through various independent variables.
 In practice, this means that the prognosis for a product’s sales performance can be created by correlating the product price and the average customer income level in a regression model.

-The limits of data mining
+What are the limits of data mining?

 Finally, it’s important to note that data mining only offers results in the form of patterns and cross-connections.
 Answers can only first be obtained when the analysis results are interpreted with regards to previous questions and goals.